johngodley/redirection/readme.txt

 = 2.3.13 =
 * Split admin and front-end code out to streamline the loading a bit
+* Fix bad groups link when viewing redirects in a group, props to Patrick Fabre

 = 2.3.12 =
 * Persian translation by Danial Hatami